mit-nlp/Text.jl/README.md

 This package is a julia implementation of:

+1. Text classification based on BoW models
-1. Language ID (training and processing) based on word and character n-grams
+2. Language ID (training and processing) based on word and character n-grams
-2. Lewis's SMART stop list
+3. Lewis's SMART stop list for English
-3. tfidf/tfllr text feature normalization
+4. tfidf/tfllr text feature normalization
-4. ngram feature extractors
+5. ngram feature extractors

 Prerequistes
 ------------